 The island of La Gomera produces a syrup from the Canary Island palm tree (Phoenix Canariensis) called Miel de Palma.
 During the months from January to June, the farmers climb their trees and remove most of the leaves from the crown of the palm, they then cut a hole in the top to create a pore and each night climb up the tree to remove the crust and place a bucket under the drain where up to ten litres of sap can collect over night, in the morning the farmer returns to the palm to remove the bucket and waits until nightfall to begin the process again.
 The sap known as guarapo is harvested at night as it spoils in the sunlight, the removal of the sap doesn’t harm the trees, they resume normal growth after the harvesting period and can be tapped every 4-5 years.
 The sap is boiled for several hours until it forms a dark rich syrup when its bottled.

 Here’s a walk where you’ll see lots of palms: From sea level to the top of Lanzarote.

-If you enjoyed this article, you can get more just like in, it your inbox every week, bu subscribing to our famous Lanzarote Newsletter:
+If you enjoyed this article, you can get more just like it, in your inbox every week, by subscribing to our famous Lanzarote Newsletter: